-While many may assert that Switzerland is nearly synonymous with snow, expats should keep in mind that, overall, the weather in Switzerland is actually relatively moderate.
+While many may assert that the country is nearly synonymous with snow, expats should keep in mind that, overall, the weather in Switzerland is actually relatively moderate.

 Keep in mind that the summer months, from June to September, are warm and are the best time for outdoor activities.
-Winter is cold; but snow is still primarily relegated to the mountainous regions.
-The cities in the Swiss lowlands, like Zurich, Basel and Geneva, experience more fog during this period than anything else.
+Winter is cold, but snow is still primarily relegated to the mountainous regions.
+The cities in the Swiss lowlands, such as Zurich, Basel and Geneva, experience more fog during this period than anything else.
 November is the best time for skiing, as it’s before peak tourist season, but at a point when the mountains are likely dusted with white powder.

 Most of Switzerland’s rainfall and other means of precipitation arrive in summer, with the exception of the Valais region, which remains comparatively dry.

 Expats planning on living in Switzerland will certainly need their winter coats, woollen scarves and leather gloves, but swimsuits and shorts are just as appropriate for the packing list.
-The Southern Ticino region of Switzerland has weather reminiscent of the Mediterranean area.
+The Southern Ticino region of Switzerland has weather reminiscent of the Mediterranean.